Was the Steepest Standard Gauge Main Line Railroad Grade In The U.S.A.

 Since the Saluda Grade is here in Polk County, North Carolina, and this is the Polk County Web Page, we have take the time to make this fantastic story of the Saluda Grade available to all who may or may not be train buffs.
 This history lesson is really quite good!
 This was the main passenger line with up to 4 passenger trains each way each day.
 As time went by this rail line became nothing but a freight line.
 Until the end of the passenger service, add the freight trains to the total train count and you had a lot of traffic on this line.
 Please feel free to read all about it.

 Trains Magazine did this fine major article in November 1984 Issue on the famous Saluda Grade.
 Since this is no longer available in print - we have scanned it in hires PDF format.

 Trains Magazine has republished this article again in a special edition of Classic Trains - Mountain Railroads Holiday issue 2018.
-This new article includes additional information not found in the original article.
+This new rendition of this article includes additional information not found in the original print of the article.
 The price is of this issue is $12.99 should you wish to order a copy of the magazine.

 Magazine - Nov.
 1984 - The Saluda Grade

 (PDF File Size 4.16 Meg)